Brewers vs. Pirates Player Props Betting Odds

 Contreras Stats

-- William Contreras has collected 56 hits with 12 doubles, a triple, eight home runs and 28 walks.
-He has driven in 25 runs with one stolen base.
+- William Contreras has 12 doubles, a triple, eight home runs, 28 walks and 26 RBI (56 total hits).
+He's also stolen one base.

 Contreras Recent Games